valeriupredoi/COVID-19_LINEAR/README.md

 ![COVID-19 Italy-UK Start Evolution](START_PLOTS/COV19_LIN_START_2-02-2020_China.png)

-Figure above: Confirmed cases for China a few days before and after 23 January quarantine.
+Figure above: confirmed cases for China a few days before and after 23 January quarantine.
 About 5 days after the quarantine institution we notice a slower infectious spread at a rate of 0.23 day-1, as compared to the initial 0.41 day-1.